Diffusion Cocktail: Mixing Domain-Specific Diffusion Models for Diversified Image Generations: Experiments

-\textbf{Quantitative Results.} To quantify the change in image fidelity, structure, and style, we use three metrics, respectively.
-We use the cosine similarity in CLIP-Score~\citep{hessel2021clipscore, radford2021learning} to measure the compliance between prompt and image; we use the DINO self-similarity loss~\citep{caron2021dino, tumanyan2022splicing} to measure the preservation of structure, which essentially compares the self-attention maps between source and target images; we use Fréchet Inception Distance (FID)~\citep{heusel2017fid} to the images generated by the target model to measure the closeness of style.
-We observe the following: First, all CLIP scores do not deviate too much from the source image baseline, and the transferred images from all groups move closer to the distribution of target images.
-Second, enlarging the scaling factor $\alpha$ tends to degrade the fidelity of generated images, preserve more structure from the source images, and push the transferred images further away from the target distribution.
-Third, introducing $\beta$ when $\alpha$ is relatively small helps preserve the structure.
-Forth, the best stylized results are obtained with $\alpha = 2$.
+\textbf{Ablation Study on Content Injection and Condition Scaling.} In this experiment, we study the effects of content injection and various choices of $\alpha,\beta$ values for condition scaling.
+To quantify the change in image fidelity, structure, and style, we use three metrics, respectively.
+We use the cosine similarity in CLIP-Score~\cite{hessel2021clipscore, radford2021learning} to measure the compliance between prompt and image; we use the DINO self-similarity loss~\cite{caron2021dino, tumanyan2022splicing} to measure the preservation of structure, which essentially compares the self-attention maps between source and target images; we use Fréchet Inception Distance (FID)~\cite{heusel2017fid} to the images generated by the target model to measure the closeness of style.
+By the results in Tab.~\ref{tab:generated_metrics}, we observe the following: First, all CLIP scores do not deviate too much from the source image baseline, and the transformed images from most groups move towards the distribution of target images.
+Second, both enlarging $\alpha$ and introducing $\beta$ leads to a better-preserved structure but pushes the transformed images further away from the target style.
+Third, the effect of introducing $\beta$ is not monotonic when enlarging $\alpha$, as the negative prompt is generally not related to content or style.
+Fourth, the best-stylized results are obtained when $\alpha = 2$.
 Lastly, similar to the conclusions from qualitative results, applying content injection alone already provides a strong baseline for structure preservation. \looseness=-1